-Children must reach the required stage after each period, evaluated by numerous tests and examinations.
-If they do not the norm is that they will have to repeat a year.
+Children need to attain at least a Suficiente (a Pass), across a minimum number of subjects evaluated by numerous tests and examinations each term.
+These results are grouped together at the end of the year to provide an overall subject performance and if they have not reached the bar, the norm is that they will have to repeat the year.
 Spain has the highest rate of students repeating years in Europe across all stages of education.

 Maximum class sizes are 25 with most teaching done by a class tutor.
 Children study Spanish language and literature (and the language and literature of the autonomous region if applicable), mathematics, natural and social science (such as history, geography and biology), arts, a foreign language (and sometimes a second foreign language in the tercer ciclo) and physical education.
-All pupils have daily reading time.
-In the third cycle, they study Educación para la Ciudadanía, which is moral/social studies.
+In the third cycle, they study Educación para la Ciudadanía, – moral/social studies.
 You can chose whether or not you want your child to take religious (Catholic) education lessons when you join the school.

 SECONDARY EDUCATION IN SPAIN (EDUCACIÓN SECUNDARIA OBLIGATORIA – ESO)